 Foolishness, Intercession and Forgiveness Today

-“With him I speak mouth to mouth to mouth, even openly, and not in dark sayings, and he beholds the form of the Lord.”
+“With him I speak mouth to mouth, even openly, and not in dark sayings, and he beholds the form of the LORD.”

 In Numbers 12, Yahweh has begun the exodus of Israel out of Egypt and into the promised land.
 The journey will take forty years, because of the sinfulness of the people of Israel.
 Yahweh has appointed Moses to lead the people, and he has a brother Aaron and a sister Miriam.
 After Moses married a Cushite woman, Aaron and Miriam began to question the leadership of Moses.
 They said, “Has the LORD indeed spoken only through Moses?
 Has He not spoken through us as well?”

 Moses, Aaron and Miriam.
-In Exodus 3:10, page 91, Yahweh called Moses to lead God’s people out of Egypt.
-Moses complained that he was slow of speech and slow of tongue (Exodus 4:10, page 92).
-He asked that Yahweh appoint a spokesman, instead of Moses himself, to speak for God (Exodus 4:12-13, page 93).
-In anger over the little faith of Moses, Yahweh appointed Aaron to speak, but Moses would put the words in Aaron’s mouth as Moses received them from Yahweh (Exodus 4:15-17, page 93).
+In Exodus 3:10, Yahweh called Moses to lead God’s people out of Egypt.
+Moses complained that he was slow of speech and slow of tongue (Exodus 4:10).
+He asked that Yahweh appoint a spokesman, instead of Moses himself, to speak for God (Exodus 4:12-13).
+In anger over the little faith of Moses, Yahweh appointed Aaron to speak, but Moses would put the words in Aaron’s mouth as Moses received them from Yahweh (Exodus 4:15-17).
 Both Aaron and Moses knew where the words were coming from: Yahweh Himself.
 So, when we read in Numbers 12 that Aaron now thinks God speaks through him, Aaron forgets that God spoke through Moses and Moses gave Aaron the words.
 Aaron now needs reminding.
 Regarding Miriam, she was the sister of Aaron and a witness to the destruction of the army of Pharaoh in the Red Sea.
-After Moses sang of the victory, Miriam, a prophetess, also sang of the great victory: “Sing to the LORD, for He is highly exalted; the horse and his rider He has hurled into the sea” (Exodus 15:20-21, page113).
+After Moses sang a song of the victory, Miriam, a prophetess, also sang of the great victory: “Sing to the LORD, for He is highly exalted; the horse and his rider He has hurled into the sea” (Exodus 15:20-21).

-Yahweh Confronts Moses and Miriam.
-In Numbers 12:4-5, page 237, Yahweh summons Moses, Aaron and Miriam to the tent of meeting, He came down in a cloud.
+Yahweh Confronts Aaron and Miriam.
+In Numbers 12:4-5, Yahweh summoned Moses, Aaron and Miriam to the tent of meeting.
+He came down in a cloud.
 He called Aaron and Miriam forward.
 I would have been quaking in my boots at that point.
 I had challenged the plan of God concerning Moses, and now God has called me out, to speak to me.

 Yahweh Gets Angry.
-Picking on spiritual leaders, by exalting yourself, makes God’s anger burn (“וַיִּחַר-אַף “) against Aaron and Miriam.
+Picking on spiritual leaders, by exalting themselves, made God’s anger burn (“וַיִּחַר-אַף”) against Aaron and Miriam.
 Sometimes family jealousy and rivalry constitutes very sinful behavior.
 In this case, Aaron and Miriam now face the living God burning in anger towards them.
-Moses never sought out the leadership position, but Yahweh spoke to Moses from the burning bush (Exodus 3:10-15, page 91).
-God told Moses about His memorial name to all generations: Yahweh (Exodus 3:15, page 91; Exodus 6:3-4, Yahweh is the special covenant name of God, page 95).
+Moses never sought out the leadership position, but Yahweh spoke to Moses from the burning bush (Exodus 3:10-15).
+God told Moses about His memorial name to all generations: Yahweh (Exodus 3:15; Exodus 6:3-4, Yahweh is the special covenant name of God).

 Miriam Gets Leprosy.
 After Yahweh’s anger burned, He left.
-When the cloud was withdrawn, Miriam was leprous (Exodus 12:10, page 238).
+When the cloud was withdrawn, Miriam was leprous (Numbers 12:10).
 Aaron knew exactly who to turn to for divine help: Moses, the very person he had just attacked.
 Now Aaron begs Moses for help.

 The Value of Confession of Sin.
-Aaron immediately acknowledge his sinful criticism and challenge of God’s choice of Moses (Exodus 12:11, page 238).
+Aaron immediately acknowledged his sinful criticism and challenge of God’s choice of Moses (Numbers 12:11).
 We do well when caught up in sin to stop, confess it to God, and seek divine help by encouraging our friends to intercede for us.
 Aaron turned to Moses, and asked for his help.